nllz/IRTF-HRPC/draft-methodology.md

 To move this debate further, information has been compiled at the https://datatracker.ietf.org/rg/hrpc/ and discussions are happening through the list hrpc@irtf.org

-This document builds on the previous IDs published within the framework of the proposed hrpc research group {{ID}}
+This document builds on the previous IDs published within the framework of the hrpc research group {{ID}}

 Research Topic
 ==============